nightrome/cocostuff10k/README.md

 ## Overview
 <img src="http://calvin.inf.ed.ac.uk/wp-content/uploads/data/cocostuffdataset/cocostuff-examples.png" alt="COCO-Stuff example annotations" width="100%">
-Welcome to this release of the COCO-Stuff [1] dataset.
+Welcome to official homepage of the COCO-Stuff [1] dataset.
 COCO-Stuff augments the popular COCO [2] dataset with pixel-level stuff annotations.
 These annotations can be used for scene understanding tasks like semantic segmentation, object detection and image captioning.

 ## Overview
 - [Highlights](#highlights)